JosephDuffy/UnsafeSendable/README.md

 }
 ```

-However, this provides private mutability via `_wrappedProperty`.
-To fix this we would need to mark `wrappedValue` as `let`, however this then will not allow for the value to be created in the initialiser:
+However, this provides private mutability because `logger` is a `var`.
+To fix this we would need to mark `wrappedValue` as `let`, however this then requires 2 separate property wrappers (one mutable, one not) and does not allow for the value to be created in the initialiser:

 ```swift
 import os